amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 >`os.path` objects can exist in one of two forms:
 > * as strings, a.k.a. string literals, immutable (unchangeable) sequences of characters that are bounded by quotation marks (single, double, or triple),
 > * as bytes (binary digits)
-> The byte-form is less common, and we will only use the string-form in this workshop.
+> The byte-form is less common.
+> We will only use the string-form in this workshop.
 {: .callout}

 We can use our QCKitty absolute path to walk through a few of the ways that `os.path` can process a string into information about out filesystem: